Codecademy/docs/content/c-sharp/concepts/deque/deque.md

 ---
 Title: 'Deque'
-Description: 'A deque is a type of data structure that allows insert and delete elements at both end.'
+Description: 'A deque is a type of data structure that allows insert and delete elements at both ends.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'